The Oaks (Warrenton, Virginia)

 The Oaks, also known as Innes Hill, is a historic home and farm located near Warrenton, Fauquier County, Virginia.
-The house was built between 1931 and 1933, and consists of a 1 to 2 1/2-story, five bay, Classical Revival style main block with a four-part plan.
-The attached sections are a one-story pantry and kitchen wing and garage attached by a four bay arcade.
+The house was built between 1931 and 1933, and consists of a 1 to 2 1/2-story, five-bay, Classical Revival style main block with a four-part plan.
+The attached sections are a one-story pantry and kitchen wing and garage attached by a four-bay arcade.
 The main block features a prominent two-story, four-bay, pedimented portico has four extraordinary fluted Tower of the Winds columns.
 Also on the property are the contributing Italianate style brick stable (c.
 1847); a brick smokehouse; and an agent's cottage, tile barn, corn house, spring house and summerhouse built between 1928 and 1930; garage with servants' quarters, greenhouse, log cabin, potato house, pump house, chicken house and field shed built between 1931 and 1945; the mansion landscape and scene of the 1881 duel; and a windmill.
-It was the site in September 1881, of the one of the last four duels in Virginia, prior to enactment of anti-duel legislation in 1882.
+In September 1881, it was the site of one of the last four duels in Virginia, prior to enactment of anti-duel legislation in 1882.

 It was listed on the National Register of Historic Places in 2002.